harikvpy/ionic-typeorm/README.md

         ...
       }
       ```
 6. Change the angular configuration to use a different builder (`@angular-builders`) from the default.
 This builder allows us to specify a custom webpack configuration which is necessary to load the SQLite web assembly module in the browser.
+Also see how *.wasm is added to the assets list so that it's copied to the output root folder (where `sql-wasm.js` loads it from).
 So update `angular.json`:

    ```
    {